 It Helps in Making You a Creative Force to Reckon With

-Having enough sleep and rest help you achieve your goals by keeping you creative.
-There are various researches that highlight the immense value of sleep on our creativity.
+Having enough sleep and rest helps you achieve your goals by keeping you creative.
+There are various pieces of research that highlight the immense value of sleep on our creativity.

-If the participants figure out the hidden strategy, they would be able to solve it in a much time-efficient manner.
-Some participants were given eight hours of sleep.
+If the participants figure out the hidden strategy, they will be able to solve it in a much more time-efficient manner.

 Based on their study, sleep enabled the participants’ brains to mentally restructure the information learned, resulting in insightful responses.

 It Helps in Making You More Productive and Efficient

 Insufficient sleep causes difficulty in focusing clearly on the tasks at hand.
 And we all know that if we do not maintain focus on what we do, we commit mistakes and errors.